 - vomits persistently, or has frequent bouts of diarrhoea

 - is causing you to worry for any other reason.

-- Give liquid paracetamol in the correct and recommended dose.
-Exceeding the recommended dose can cause liver damage.
-It’s important not to give fever-lowering medication too often or for prolonged periods, because it can cause side-effects.
+- Give your child liquid paracetamol in the recommended dose and frequency.
+If your child has more than the recommended dose it can cause liver damage.
+You can also give ibuprofen to children aged over three months.
+Don’t give fever-lowering medication too often or for too long, because it can cause side effects.

-Cool baths, sponging and fans can actually make your child more uncomfortable.
+- Avoid cool baths, sponging and fans.
+These can actually make your child more uncomfortable.

 Aspirin can make your child susceptible to Reye’s syndrome

 , a rare but potentially fatal illness.
 It can also cause serious illness or even death in children with chickenpox or flu symptoms.